CptWesley/TesserNet/README.md

 [TesserNet for System.Drawing](https://www.nuget.org/packages/TesserNet.System.Drawing/)
 [TesserNet for ImageSharp](https://www.nuget.org/packages/TesserNet.ImageSharp/)

+## License
+This product includes [Leptonica](http://leptonica.com/), which is available under a "BSD 2-clause" license.
+This product includes [Tesseract](https://github.com/tesseract-ocr/tesseract), which is available under a "Apache Version 2.0" license.

 ## Usage
 There are a few example project available for you to try out in the `src` directory.
 Note that the `TesserNet.Example.System.Drawing` example uses .NET Framework,